wtgowers/human-style-atp/minutes.md

 <details>
     <summary><b>Tuesday 1st November 2022</b></summary>

-*Mixed Zoom/in-person meeting with Katie Collins, Timothy Gowers, Bill Hart, Angeliki Koutsoukou-Argyraki Matei Mandache, Bhavik Mehta and Wills Wynn Thomas*
+*Mixed Zoom/in-person meeting with Katie Collins, Timothy Gowers, Bill Hart, Angeliki Koutsoukou-Argyraki, Matei Mandache, Bhavik Mehta and Wills Wynn Thomas*

 Some of the topics we discussed were as follows.